libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 11/05 Various Backend Changes, no additional functionality for now, mostly for future stuff.

+• 11/05 Fixed Sub-Agent Selection Bug.

 • 10/31 Added Temporary Gradio Ui for testing agent mode until other ui is redone.
 Username and Botname must be changed in "Gradio-Ui.py" If using Discord Bot, user_id must be set to discord username.

 • 10/31 Worked on Knowledge Domain Selection.
 Async API Version Only.